orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 External fields don't promote because they are essentially external getters;
-their implementation is code from outside of Dart, so there’s no guarantee for the compiler that an external field will return the same value each time it’s called.
+their implementation is code from outside of Dart, so there's no guarantee for the compiler that an external field will return the same value each time it's called.

 **Example:**